huggingface/blog/1_58_llm_extreme_quantization.md

-To maintain the variance of the output after quantization during the training, we apply Layer Normalization (LN) before quantizing the activations.
-This normalization ensures that the variance remains around 1:
+We apply Layer Normalization (LN) before quantizing the activations to maintain the variance of the output:

 $$
 \text{LN}(x) = \frac{x - E(x)}{\sqrt{\text{Var}(x) + \epsilon}}